iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

             _time_from,
             _time_to
         );

-        require(
+        // Make sure the user has not claimed this Airdrop already require(
             claimedAirDrops[msg.sender][airDropHash] == false,
             "AirDrop has been already claimed for this address" );

-        // verify that the Airdrop exists and it's available AirDrop memory airDrop = airDrops[airDropHash];
+        // verify that the Airdrop exists and there are NFTs available to claim AirDrop memory airDrop = airDrops[airDropHash];
         require(airDrop.maxDistance > 0, "AirDrop does not exist");
         if (airDrop.tokens_count > 0) {